 The views from the tallest mountains in England and the famous rocky Eastern, Southern and Northern Lakeland Fells, covered in magical mossy forests, woodlands and glacial turns.

 The romantic moors, fells and valleys of the literary classics, carpeted in bracken, heather, parks and wildlife.
 Or the world-famous palatial lakes, gorgeous beaches, flowering gardens and peaceful parks.
+Many of these locations is the perfect backdrop for a wedding and stunning to photograph.

 Wedding Venues in the Lakes & Cumbria

-The Lake District has some of the best wedding venues around.
+The Lake District and Cumbria has some of the best wedding venues around.
 Bride and grooms travel from all over the country and bring their guests to celebrate their special day.
 With the incredible backdrops and wonderful scenery it is an opportunity that cannot be missed.
 Newlyweds choose to go for rides on the boats for their drinks reception and cocktail hour.
 Or choose to stand by a lake to have a glass of champagne and a canape or two.
 I’ve caught flower girls dipping their toes in the water in the past and bridesmaids doing cartwheels by the mountainside.

 Patiently squint in Haweswater: